Safety and Security

 There are many benefits to this arrangement, one of which is enhanced security.
 The tight knit community which results from this camp environment is what we call the Greystone Bubble!

 We want Greystone to be a safe and secure environment, and to reach that goal, we update our systems as needed.
-Most recently, we hired a top-level security firm from Ohio to perform a multi-day, on-site assessment of Greystone including evaluating our facility, as well as our policies and procedures.
+Most recently, we hired a top-level security firm to perform a multi-day, on-site assessment of Greystone including evaluating our facility, as well as our policies and procedures.

 To see more of our informational videos, please visit our Video page.